 - If a company is a member of a group, it can align its ARD with its holding company or other subsidiaries.

 Change of Financial Year End

 Under the new Act, a company’s Financial Year End must not exceed 18 months for their first financial year and then 12 months for the following financial years.
-However, there is an option under section 288(4) of the Act, for a company to alter their FYE.
+However, there is an option under section 288(4) of the Act, for a company to alter its FYE.
 This can only be done if the new financial year does not 18 months and can only be altered once every five years.